gravio/gman/README.md

 The data gman works with comes from the `gman_config_client.json5`.
 This file is searched for in the following order:

-- As specified by the `--config-path` argument
+- As specified by a leading `config-path` argument if supplied,
-- Current working directory of the process / shell
+- Current working directory of the process / shell (`./`)
-- Next to the gman executable file

 If the file is not found, you can run the following commands to generate a new one in your current working directory: